-Follow these guidelines to design a course site that is easy for you to manage and useful to your students:
+Follow these guidelines to design a course site (this all will apply whether you are using a Learning Management System, WordPresss site, or html designed website) that is easy for you to manage and useful to your students:

 - Keep it simple

-For the most part, your students will not be visiting your page just for fun.
-They will be coming for information they need, and the easier you can make their visit, the more they will use your site.
+For the most part, your students will not be visiting your site just for fun.
+They will be coming for information they need, and the easier you can make their visit, the more they will maximize the use of your site.
 Don't make them click or scroll a lot to get what they need.

 - Imitate paper documents

-Many of your students will be printing out the information they need for later reference.
+A good number of your students will still be printing out the information they need for later reference.
 If the information looks great on the screen but is confusing on the printout, your site will be less useful than it could be.

 - Organize as an outline